The Cloisters: Formation

 The basis for the museum's architectural structure came from the collection of George Grey Barnard, an American sculptor and collector who almost single-handedly established a medieval art museum near his home in the Fort Washington section of Upper Manhattan.
-Although he was a successful sculptor who had studied at the Art Institute of Chicago, his income was not enough to support his family.
-Barnard was a risk taker and led most of his life on the edge of poverty.
-He moved to Paris in 1883 where he studied at the Académie des Beaux-Arts.
-He lived in the village of Moret-sur-Loing, near Fontainebleau, between 1905 and 1913, and began to deal in 13th- and 14th-century European objects to supplement his earnings.
-In the process he built a large personal collection of what he described as "antiques", at first by buying and selling stand-alone objects with French dealers, then by the acquisition of in situ architectural artifacts from local farmers.
+He was a successful sculptor who had studied at the Art Institute of Chicago, but his income was not enough to support his family.
+Barnard was a risk-taker and led most of his life on the edge of poverty.
+He moved to Paris in 1883, where he studied at the Académie des Beaux-Arts.
+He lived in the village of Moret-sur-Loing, near Fontainebleau, between 1905 and 1913, and he began to deal in 13th- and 14th-century European objects to supplement his earnings.
+In the process, he built a large personal collection of what he described as "antiques", at first by buying and selling stand-alone objects with French dealers, then by the acquisition of in situ architectural artifacts from local farmers.